vmeno0020/Zen.0/README.md

 # Zen.0
-A meditation app created to help with stress and anxiety.
+A meditation web app created to help with stress and anxiety.
 Uses HTML, CSS, and JavaScript

 Users can choose a time (2, 5, or 10 minutes) and a nature background to meditate along to.